1jour1vin

 Robert Parker

-“The archetype of a Crozes with character and aging potential: highly structured, tight, and fresh, yet impeccably balanced; this assertive and vigorous wine will require a few years of aging to be fully appreciated.”
-(Le Guide Hachette des Vins 2019) Ferraton Père & Fils produces Crozes-Hermitage wines that rank among the appellation’s most appealing.
+“The archetype of a Crozes with character and aging potential: very structured, tight, and fresh, yet impeccably balanced; you’ll need to wait a few years for this bold and vigorous wine to fully reveal its potential. ” (Le Guide Hachette des Vins 2019) Ferraton Père & Fils produces some of the most appealing Crozes-Hermitage wines in the appellation.
 La Matinière opens with aromas of red berries and blackcurrant, with a very aromatic attack on the palate.
-Silkiness, roundness, and suppleness are all present on the palate, offering excellent value for money!
+Silky, round, and supple on the palate, it offers excellent value for the price!

 Rated site